 The Group includes Payton Planar Magnetics Ltd. ("the Company"), its consolidated subsidiaries and it's Investee.
 The Company holds two fully owned subsidiaries: (1) Payton America Inc., in Florida, USA, which mainly engages in the manufacture and marketing of transformers for the US domestic market; and (2) Himag Planar Magnetics Ltd., in the UK, which mainly engages in the development, manufacture and marketing of transformers and serves as the Group base for the UK and the European markets.

-Effective from October 1, 2018, the Company entered into a strategic investment in equity accounted investee by acquiring 20% of the rights of a Hong-Kong holding company that fully owns a manufacturing subsidiary in China.
+The Company also holds an affiliated company, a strategic investment of 20% in a Hong-Kong holding company, PCT Industries Limited ("PCT"), that fully owns a manufacturing subsidiary in China.
 The Chinese manufacturing subsidiary mentioned above is engaged in manufacturing and assembly, serves as one of Payton's major Manufacturing Partners.

-&lt;sup>1 The financial statements as at December 31, 2019 form an integral part thereof.
+&lt;sup>1 The financial statements as at December 31, 2020 form an integral part thereof.

-B. The Group's main fields of activity and changes that occurred in the period from January to December 2019
+B. The Group's main fields of activity and changes that occurred in the period from January to December 2020